 Underneath it all, I think most people believe in the ultimate ability of America to resolve its problems and to continue to progress.
-They have faith in our political system, if not in many of the officeholders.
+They have faith in our political system.
 People continue to think that the government, with the right leaders, can be made to work effectively and that even our most intractable problems like inflation and unemployment and energy shortages will yield to creative and energetic leadership.